se-edu/se-book/oopDesign/associations/basic/text.md

 </tip-box>

-**Object structures can change over time**.
+**Associations in an object structure can change over time**.

 <tip-box>

-:package: In this example, the object structure has changed %%(from left to right) due to a new `Person` object being added and connected to the `Main` object.%%
+:package: In this example, the associations in the object structure have changed %%(from left to right) due to a new `Person` object being connected to the `Main` object.%%

 <img src="{{baseUrl}}/oopDesign/associations/basic/images/ageListCalculator.png" height="100" /> &nbsp; &rarr; &nbsp;
 <img src="{{baseUrl}}/oopDesign/associations/basic/images/ageListCalculatorAdam.png" height="100" />

 </tip-box>

-**Associations can be reflected among classes too.**
+**Associations among objects are reflected correspondingly in the class diagram too**, as it is the class diagram that dictates the nature of the associations allowed in the object structures.

 <dynamic-panel src="../../../uml/classDiagrams/associations/basic/full.md" header=":mortar_board: UML &rarr; Class Diagrams &rarr; Associations &rarr; Basic"/>